SUSE-Enceladus/github-email-webhook/README.md

 ## Install

-To install the function and REST API call: `python deploy.py`.
+To install the function and REST API call: `python3 deploy.py`.

 During deployment the following values are used: